mees707/Thesis/README.md

 7 may:
-since i dont know a solution to the problem from 6 may, lets try to get the original mpquic-rl by kakanis running.
+since i dont know a solution to the problem from 6 may, lets try to get the original mpquic-rl by kakanis running. running this command: qemu-img convert -O qcow2 vm-mpquic-sbd.vmdk vm-mpquic-sbd.qcow2 seems to fix the broken VM, but only works on windows.